Codex (Warhammer 40,000): 9th Edition

+9th Edition was released in July 2020.
+All codices were rendered obsolete by 10th edition Warhammer 40,000.
+10th Edition was released June 2023.
+Codex Supplements have their parent faction noted in brackets.

 8th Edition

 8th Edition was released June 2017.

 7th Edition

 All codices were rendered obsolete by 8th edition Warhammer 40,000.
 7th Edition was released May 2014.
 Codex Supplements have their parent faction noted in brackets.

 6th Edition

 6th Edition was released June 2012.
 Codex Supplements have their parent faction noted in brackets.

 5th Edition

 5th Edition was released in 2008.

 4th Edition

 4th Edition was released in 2004.
 Codex Supplements have their parent faction noted in brackets.

 3rd Edition

 3rd Edition was released in 1998.
 Codex Supplements have their parent faction noted in brackets.

 2nd Edition

 All codices were rendered obsolete by 3rd edition Warhammer 40,000.
 2nd Edition was released in 1993.